chriswilkinsoncodes/chriswilkinsoncodes/README.md

 Hi!
 I'm chris. 😃

-Last year I retired from the financial services industry after 20+ years.
+In 2019 I retired from the financial services industry after 20+ years.
 Since then I've returned to my childhood passion of coding (I guess we called it programming then, LOL).

 As best as I can remember from 40 years ago, below is a representation of one of the first programs I ever wrote, in BASIC, when I was 10. 🚀